-S.B.
-2999 would reauthorize JJDPA and extend additional protections to children and youth in the juvenile justice system.
+New bill would reauthorize JJDPA and extend additional protections to children and youth in the juvenile justice system

-Washington D.C.
-(DATE, 2014) - Today Senator Sheldon Whitehouse (D-RI) and Senator Chuck Grassley (R-IA) introduced a bill that aims to reauthorize the Juvenile Justice and Delinquency Prevention Act (JJDPA), our country's broadest federal juvenile justice law.
+Washington DC - Today Senator Chuck Grassley (R-IA) and Senator Sheldon Whitehouse (D-RI) continued their bipartisan leadership to protect our young people by introducing a bill to reauthorize the Juvenile Justice and Delinquency Prevention Act (JJDPA), our country's broadest federal juvenile justice law.

 "We are grateful for this bipartisan effort to reform our juvenile justice system.
-Sen. Whitehouse and Sen. Grassley's leadership today highlights the importance of this issue, and the need to come together across party lines to strengthen protections for our youth," said Marie Williams, Executive Director of the Coalition for Juvenile Justice.
-"We trust and believe that this commitment will be renewed and strengthened in the 114th Congress."
+Sen. Whitehouse and Sen. Grassley's leadership today highlights the importance of this issue and the need to come together across party lines to strengthen protections for our young people," said Marie Williams, Executive Director of the Coalition for Juvenile Justice.